 The bill provides exceptions to the definition by stating that a for-profit business establishment in any industry is eligible as a qualified firm if it is seeking benefits to relocate or establish its national corporate headquarters within the state.
 However, the bill would exclude all business establishments engaged in the following activities from the definition of "qualified firm":

 - Mining;

 - Swine Production;

 - Ranching; or

 - Gaming.

 Qualified Supplier

-The bill would define a "qualified supplier" as any business that meets the following requirements:
+The bill would define a "qualified supplier" as a supplier of components, sub-assemblies, chemicals or other processrelated tangible goods owned by one of the following entities: